 Currently, solo student applicants and cosigners must be U.S. citizens or permanent residents.
 International students must apply with a cosigner that is a U.S. citizen or permanent resident.

-Ascent has three main types of loans they offer: Ascent Independent, Ascent Tuition, and Ascent Health.
+Ascent has two main types of loans they offer: Ascent Independent and Ascent Tuition.
 None of these loans have origination, disbursement, or application fees and offer a 0.25% interest rate reduction for setting up automatic payments.

 The lowest rates are generally based on a five-year repayment plan while the highest rates are based on a 15-year repayment plan.
-There is also an option of a 12-year repayment plan.
 These options are different than typical private student loans where the average repayment plan is generally 10 years.

 Ascent Tuition loans are for students applying with a cosigner.
 If students choose to use a cosigner, they can request to release them from their loans after 24 months of consecutive on-time payments.